Scammer tries to refinance house behind owner’s back, lawyer saves the day

 The lawyer handling this refinance, Charlie Hands III, and his paralegal Devera Alston, picked up on some red flags.
 Plus, Hands says he went to a conference in the fall and this kind of fraud came up.
 The message at the conference was always to confirm the homeowner’s identity face to face.

-Hands says he tried to Zoom with him.
+Hands Law Firm said they tried to Zoom with him.
 He says the man was a “no-show ... so the very next day, we went out to the actual home.”

 That’s right.
 They went the extra mile, or more specifically the extra 29 miles round trip, to Helmick’s house.